lazidog/ember-clash/docs/srs.md

 - **Software Interfaces**: Mezon SDK (client.on('message'), channel.send({embed})); Stripe API.
 - **Communication Interfaces**: WebSockets for real-time (NestJS Gateways).

+#### 3.1.1 User Interaction Flow
+The `UserInteractionManager` is responsible for managing the state and flow of a user's interactions with the bot's interactive messages.
+This ensures a coherent, single-threaded experience for each user.

+- **Managed vs. Unmanaged Actions**:
+  - **Managed**: The manager exclusively handles stateful action flows that belong to a specific user's session.
+This includes multi-step processes like navigating menus (`*menu`), breeding dragons (`*breed`), or feeding them (`*feed`).
+  - **Unmanaged**: Common, stateless actions are not tracked.
+For example, catching a wild dragon is a one-off event and does not require state management.

+- **Interaction Expiration and Invalidation**:
+  - **Expiration**: When a user interacts with a message, a session timer begins.
+If the user does not perform any further action on that message within a specified timeout period, the interaction is marked as "expired."
+Any subsequent attempt to use the buttons on that message will be ignored.
+The user must issue a new command (e.g., `*menu`) to receive a new, valid interactive message.
+  - **Invalidation by New Command**: If a user has a valid interactive message but decides to issue a new command, the bot will respond with a new interactive message.
+This action immediately invalidates the previous one.
+Any attempt to interact with the old message will be considered a "forbidden" action and will be rejected.
+The user is only permitted to interact with the most recently generated message to prevent state conflicts.

 ### 3.2 Functional Requirements
 Prioritized by MoSCoW method.
 Each FR traceable to objectives (e.g., OBJ-001: Core Loop).